jvc56/MineGCG/README.md

  - Win Correlation graphs for every statistic on the leaderboard.
  - Confidence intervals for all Tiles Played statistics.
  - Dynamic mistake tagging.
+ - Alchemist Cup registrants list.
+ - RandomRacer 2.0, a new version of the original typing practice feature of RandomRacer.

 You can learn more about some of these features in later sections.
 Please report any bugs to joshuacastellano7@gmail.com